eclipse-californium/californium/demo-apps/cf-s3-proxy-server/README.md

 period=64
 ```

 The values are mainly passed to the java script application on login.
-Only `Diagnose=true` is also used as permission to read the `diagnose` resource via https.
+Only `Diagnose=true` is also used as permission to read the `diagnose` resource via https and the `ConfigWrite=true` enables to write a device configuration to the `config` resource via https .

 ## DTLS Graceful Restart